How to Save Money: 19 Simple Tips For More Affordable Living

 Bidets may have been a fancy accessory in the past, but they’re for everyone now.

-TUSHY has designed a quality budget bidet that will reduce your toilet paper usage by 80% once this bad boy is part of your bathroom.
-It wasn’t so long ago that toilet paper was a valuable hoarded commodity, and while people stood in long lines and fought over buying extra rolls, bidet users comfortably continued with bathroom business as usual.
+Tushy has designed a quality budget bidet that will reduce your toilet paper usage by 80% once this bad boy is part of your bathroom.
+It wasn’t so long ago that toilet paper was a valuable hoarded commodity.
+While people stood in long lines and fought over extra rolls, bidet users comfortably continued with bathroom business as usual.

 11. Stream Thousands of Films for Free With Kanopy

 Kanopy is a free digital platform that gives users access to thousands of films.
-Their selection includes critically-acclaimed films, documentaries, award-winning foreign films, and children’s programming.
-While users are limited to watching 10 films a month, Kanopy Kids content can be watched without using any play credits.
+Its selection includes critically acclaimed films, documentaries, award-winning foreign films, and children’s programming.
+Users are limited to watching 10 films a month, but Kanopy Kids content can be watched without using any play credits.
 Visit the Kanopy website to check if your library or university has a Kanopy partnership.

 12. Mitigate Phantom Energy Consumption